Subject to change. Last updated July 8, 2022.

 Will TAF still have large all-camp events such as family time?

 Yes, TAF will still hold large all-camp events, with precautionary adjustments.
-Masks will be required during camp-wide events (e.g. inter-programming, water fight, night market) to help decrease the risk of infection.
+Masks will be required during camp-wide events (e.g. inter-programming, night market, TAF Night) to help decrease the risk of infection.
 Camp-wide programming may still include social distancing measures.

 Will TAF be running camp programs at full capacity?

 Yes, we will be operating at full capacity out of Manchester University’s facilities.
-All programs will still implement a program camper capacity limit, accommodating for full attendance numbers.
+All programs will still implement a program camper capacity limit to ensure quality programming and safety.

 How will TAF Night work?